This post may contain affiliate links. Read our disclosure policy.

 - 1/8 tsp red pepper flakes (optional)

 - 2 Tbsp fresh lemon juice

 - 1/4 cup chopped fresh parsley

 - Cook linguine according to package instructions.
 Reserve 1/4 cup pasta water before draining in case you'd like to thin the dish later.

 - Meanwhile, melt butter with olive oil in a 12-inch skillet just over medium heat.
 Add garlic and saute 1 - 2 minutes until just lightly golden (don't brown or it can taste bitter).

 - Add wine and simmer until reduced by half, about 2 - 3 minutes.

 - Add in shrimp in an even layer season with salt, pepper and red pepper flakes and cook until shrimp turn pink, about 1 1/2 - 2 minutes per side.

 - Stir in lemon juice and a parsley then toss shrimp and sauce with pasta.
+Thin with pasta water as needed.
 Serve immediately.

 - *Low-sodium chicken broth may be substituted.